Trump prods Congress amid debate on immigration

 Trump put the onus on Democrats, saying, “I hope the Democrats are not going to use it just as a campaign” issue.

-No. 2 Senate Democratic leader Richard Durbin of Illinois said the key impediment to a bipartisan deal was Trump’s history of switching positions on the issue.
+The Senate’s second ranking Democrat, Dick Durbin of Illinois, said the key impediment to a bipartisan deal was Trump’s history of switching positions on the issue.

 “Nailing the president down has been next to impossible,” he said.